-But how many of those goals do you actually follow through on?
-Maybe you go to the gym every day for the first two weeks, but then you have a hair appointment so you don’t go one day and then your habit is ruined.
-Or maybe you do really well on saving money for a few months, but then you decide to splurge on a new pair of shoes.
+But how many of those goals do you follow through on?
+Maybe you go to the gym every day for the first two weeks, but then you have a hair appointment, so you don’t go a day—and your habit is ruined.
+Or maybe you do well on saving money for a few months, but then you decide to splurge on a new pair of shoes.

 If you’re not sure where to start, try setting goals in each area of your life: career, financial, physical, spiritual, relationships, and personal.
 Think about your end goal first.
 Do you want to be a certain weight?
 Do you want to save some sum of money?
+Maybe climb a mountain?
 Decide what you want, and write that down.

 Step Two: Break it down into smaller increments.

 Take your long-term goal and create smaller, short-term goals that will help you reach it.
 For example, if your goal is to lose 20 pounds by the end of the year, you might set smaller goals to lose 5 pounds every three months.

 SMART stands for Specific, Measurable, Achievable, Results-focused, and Time-bound.
 Look at each of your goals and make adjustments to fit these criteria.
 For example, for your weight-loss goal, you already have the time-bound, measurable, and results-focused parts met: lose 5 pounds in 3 months.
 If you were to make it more specific, you could include your goal weight.
 Only you know if your goal is measurable or not.